Sparsity and Superposition in Mixture of Experts: Introduction

 MoE architectures introduce a new dimension to this problem: network sparsity.
 Unlike dense models that activate all neurons regardless of input, MoEs activate a fraction of their total parameters \citep{shazeer2017outrageously}.
 While dense models exploit feature sparsity by packing many sparse features into shared neurons, MoEs can afford to be more selective, potentially dedicating entire experts to specific feature combinations.

-We investigate whether (1) MoEs exhibit less superposition than their dense counterparts, (2) there is a discrete phase change in MoE experts as seen in dense models, and (3) we can understand expert specialization through the lens of feature representation rather than just load balancing.
+We investigate whether (1) MoEs exhibit less superposition than their dense counterparts, (2) there is a discrete phase change in the amount of superposition of a particular feature in MoE experts across its relative importance and overall feature sparsity, as seen in dense models, and (3) we can understand expert specialization through the lens of feature representation rather than just load balancing.

 We explore these questions using simple models that extend \citet{Elhage2022Toy}'s framework to MoEs.
 Our key contributions are as follows: (1) unlike dense models, MoEs do not exhibit sharp phase changes, instead showing more continuous transitions as network sparsity increases; and (2) MoEs consistently exhibit greater monosemanticity (less superposition) than dense models with equivalent active and total parameters, with individual experts representing features more cleanly; (3) we propose an interpretability-focused definition of expert specialization based on monosemantic feature representation, showing that experts naturally organize around coherent feature combinations rather than arbitrary load balancing.